Icelk/kvarn.org/public/ecosystem/index.md

 It also supports adding to the HTML header by simply declaring a `<head>` element the first thing in the document.

-## Example implementation
+## Reference implementation

-In addition to the tools above, an example implementation (the one which is currently serving you content) is [available](https://github.com/Icelk/kvarn-reference/).
-In the future, that'll use a [config](../config.).
+In addition to the tools above, a reference implementation (the one which is currently serving you content) is [available on GitHub](https://github.com/Icelk/moella/).
+It uses an intuitive [config format](/moella/).

-Due to the modularity of Kvarn, and it marely being a library for listening to ports, a binary implementation is needed.
+Due to the modularity of Kvarn, and it merely being a library for listening to ports, a binary implementation is needed.
 If this is the reference implementation or your program embedding Kvarn, doesn't matter.